 You can do them anywhere, any time

 Let’s face it – not everyone can just get up and walk for an hour in the middle of the day.
 Even if you’re able to walk whenever you want, there will be times that you’re just too busy, or just not feeling up to a long walk.
 You can get a 5-minute walk by taking an extended bathroom break at the job, or pausing your streaming TV show to create your own mini-commercial.
 You probably don’t need to change into walking clothes or do a lot of prep work to get 5 minutes in.
-Just 6 of these mini-walks can get your minimum daily recommended steps.
+With a little creative walking, you can cover your entire daily recommended walking time with 6 of these mini-walking sessions.

 Short 5-10 minute walks are also great for office workers who may not have the time to get a long walk in during a break.
 When researchers studied the energy-boosting effects of walking, they chose a 10-minute stair climbing workout precisely because most office workers can take a short break and walk up or down stairs in their building.
 That short workout gives as much energy as half a cup of coffee!

 How far can you go in 5 minutes?
 It depends on your walking speed.

 - 2.5 mph (4 kph) – 0.2 miles (0.32 km)